SailoBam/slap/slap/docs/report/analysis/originalAnalysis.md

 # Description of Current System

-Currently, a mechanical system is used to correct the boat’s course, a wind vein is used to measure the difference in desired and actual path.
+Currently, a mechanical system is used to correct the boat's course, a wind vein is used to measure the difference in desired and actual path.
 However, this does not consider many vital variables of which can heavily affect the travel outcome.
 A computerised solution would be able to consider these effectors and be able to adjust accordingly.
 A computer would also be able to adjust its effect on a boats course based on a log of previous trips and how close the destination was relative to the desired outcome.

 # Identification of users